UK Council for Psychotherapy

 Overcome perfectionism - Counselling in London, Camden, near Kings Cross, Psychotherapy in London

 Searching For Perfection Planning is important in life, yet searching for a perfect plan (see also Background/Foreground Thoughts, Our Self-Talk, What We Tell Ourselves, Internal Dialogue - Choosing What We Think), we may have become more of a human doing than human being.
 Doing things to excess, we may constantly believe we have to prove something, that our own identity is shaped by these high expectations (not only of us, but of others).
 And some of these expectations may go back years.
 The part of us that is a perfectionist drives a lot of things and the counselling for perfectionism may therefore explore what it is that drives us.
 Some of our own insecurities, search for validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance (or sense of impending doom) may be at play here.
 With anything less than perfection we believe this lets us or others down.
 In our search for perfection we may want to continuously show others what we've achieved or how good we are, as if we have to prove something, that we matter, feel useful and want to make things different, some of which may point to our relationship style.
 We may also hope others become envious & jealous of us.
 We may make half-hearted promises to give ourselves some slack, time off.
 (There is a French proverb, attributed to Voltaire "l'ennemi du bien est le bien" - meaning "Perfect is the enemy of the good", suggesting how we can be always striving for something better, be caught up in making things perfect - the result being not getting much done and unappreciating what we already have.)
 Relaxing into things, being kind to ourself, may be a challenge for us.
 Our search for perfection may point towards a longing or yearning for something, which we can't quite put our finger on.
 Wanting to overcome perfectionism, let go of a few things, we may now be seeking perfectionism help.
+It was ex-prime minister, Harold Wilson who once remarked, "I'm at my best in a messy, middle-of-the-road muddle".
 (The beauty of imperfection is appreciated in the Japanese art of Wabi Sabi and in nature, where we can appreciate the beauty, perfection of the lotus flower above the water, yet the "imperfect" roots lay in the mud under the water - vital for sustaining the flower.)

 Meaningful things are rarely perfect.